rusefi/kicad-libraries/git_scripts/readme.md

 An attempt to make GIT contribution just a little more comfortable

+### Contributing to rusEfi start by forking rusEfi repository

 ### Once you made a local clone of your fork

 Please execute *git_add_upstream.bat* ONCE